jzstats/Reproducible-Research--2nd-Assignment/RepRes_analysis.md

     respect to
     fatalities](#ind-8-1-2--Process-the-target-data-for-harm-on-population-health-with-respect-to-fatalities)
-    -   The table with target data subset for the harm on population with respect to fatalities was processed to create the table with processed data for the harm on population health with respect to fatalities.
+    -   The table with target data subset for the harm on population health with respect to fatalities was processed to create the table with processed data for the harm on population health with respect to fatalities.
 -   [8.1.3 Summarize the processed data for harm on population health with respect to fatalities by each weather event